Flukas88/RssRead/README.md

     Version 0.1
      - Initial use of Python class

-Repo for RssRead, an experimental Python API for reading RSS wich offers a good codebase for a GUI program or as an integration for a personal script.
+Repo for RssRead, an experimental Python API for reading RSS which offers a good codebase for a GUI program or as an integration for a personal script.
 [Python modules feedparser and lxml are *required*.]